You are here

 Private School Consultation

-Title IV, Part B (21st Century Community Learning Centers) of the Elementary and Secondary Education Act (ESEA) requires that timely and meaningful consultation occur between the local education agency (LEA) or educational service agency, or consortium of these agencies and appropriate private school officials regarding how to provide equitable and effective programs for eligible private school students.
+Title IV, Part B (21st Century Community Learning Centers) of the Elementary and Secondary Education Act (ESEA) requires that timely and meaningful consultation occur between the local education agency (LEA), community based organization (CBO), or consortium of these agencies and appropriate private school officials regarding how to provide equitable and effective programs for eligible private school students.
 20 U.S.C. § 7881(c).

-Who is required to engage in consultation with a private school?
+Who is required to engage in consultation and submit a Private School Affirmation form?

-All recipients of a 21st CCLC grant award.
+All applicants and recipients of a 21st CCLC grant award.
 This may include public school districts, individual schools, charter schools, private schools, community-based organizations, or public or private entities.

 What private schools need to be included in the consultation?